-Measurement, Monitoring and Evaluation and Action-Oriented Learning
+Measurement, Monitoring, Evaluation, and Action-Oriented Learning

-MCSP provides global leadership and country support to advance the measurement and collection of key reproductive, maternal, newborn, and child health (RMNCH) information that can be used to improve health outcomes.
+MCSP provides global leadership and country support to advance the measurement and collection of key reproductive, maternal, newborn and child health (RMNCH) information that can be used to improve health outcomes.

 - Achieving sustainable impact at scale through systematic support for country-led scale up

-- Equity, including gender equity;
+- Equity, including gender equity

-- Community action for health;
+- Community action for health

-- Measurement and data use for action and accountability.
+- Measurement and data use for action and accountability

 To download MCSP’s measurement, monitoring and evaluation and action-oriented learning fact sheet, click here.